BY MOLLY | EVERYTHINGSHIHTZU.COM

-Never put the comb pins into the eye, as this will cause an injury and could also create fear in your dog.
+Be very careful not to put the comb pins into the eye, as this will cause an injury and could also create fear in your dog.

-If not cleaned, the hairs around the eye will becomes wet and when not wiped away will be consistently moist.
+If this discharge is not cleaned, the hairs around the eye will become wet, and if not given some attention, it will remain moist.

-Remember that a moist environment is basically a welcome mat for a yeast infection and creates these long runny steaks down his face.
+Keep in mind that a moist environment is basically a welcome mat for a bacterial infection and creates these long runny streaks down his face.

-So if your Shih Tzu does have watery eyes, it's very important to keep ahead of the stains by drying his face regularly.
+So if your Shih Tzu does have watery eyes, it's imperative to keep ahead of the stains by drying his face regularly.